-Year 12 students are able to park on school grounds if they obtain a permit.
-As student parking on school grounds is very limited and is considered a privilege which will be withdrawn from individuals for careless, thoughtless or dangerous use of a vehicle or incorrect parking.
+Year 12 students are able to park on school grounds if they register their vehicle with the Assistant Principal Pastoral Care (Years 10-12).
+As student parking on school grounds is very limited and is considered a privilege, it will be withdrawn from individuals for careless, thoughtless or dangerous use of a vehicle or incorrect parking.